rodhilton/resume/docs/resume_public.md

 * Technical Reviewer: Gradle, Beyond the Basics by Tim Berglund _(O'Reilly, 2013)_

-* Technical Reviewer: Functional Programming Patterns in Scala and Clojure by Michael Bevilacqua-Linn _(Pragmatic, 2013)_
+* Technical Reviewer: Functional Programming Patterns in Scala and Clojure by Michael Bevilacqua-Linn _(Pragmatic Bookshelf, 2013)_